 Our Golden Rules are:

-For good behaviour the children are awarded with thirty minutes each week of Golden Time.
+For good behaviour the children are awarded with thirty minutes of Golden Time each week.
 During this time, the children are allowed to enjoy a variety of activities of their own choosing.
 The children value this special time highly.

 On the rare occasions that children break a Golden Rule, they will be given a reminder of the appropriate rule.
 If they continue to break that rule then five minutes will be deducted from their Golden Time for that week and this is recorded on the behaviour tracking sheets.

 A weekly good behaviour assembly takes place where pupils who are consistently following the Golden Rules are publicly recognised.
 As a further reward they are invited to the head teacher's tea party.

 Pupils collect stars to achieve the following awards: